Mu-ING/Person-ReID-Triplet-Loss-Model-based-on-Tensorflow/README.md

-# Person ReID using Triplet Loss in Tensorflow
+# Person ReID Triplet Loss Model based on Tensorflow
 Tensorflow implementation of person re-identification using MobileNetV2 with variants of triplet loss on Market-1501 dataset.
 This project is part of the course offered by [July.edu](http://www.julyedu.com/) and thus I can't release the code in Tensorflow to the public, but I would love present and discuss about my code in a private way.
 Furthermore, I will reproduce the code in Pytorch and share it soon.
 # Background